fernet/spec/Spec.md

 4. If the user has specified a maximum age (or "time-to-live") for the token, ensure the recorded timestamp is not too far in the past.
-5. Decrypt the ciphertext field using the IV and user-supplied encryption-key.
+5. Decrypt the ciphertext field using AES 128 in CBC mode with the recorded IV and user-supplied encryption-key.
 6. Unpad the decrypted plaintext, yielding the original message.